Stress in Sales? Combat It With 10 Actionable Tips

 The key to managing sales stress involves prioritising your physical and mental well-being.

-It’s unbelievable how many people neglect wellness due to the pressure of their jobs when it’s one of the easier ways to combat the stress that comes with a sales role.
+Many people neglect wellness due to the pressure of their jobs, but it’s one of the easiest ways to combat the stress of a sales role.

-Joshua Lord, Corporate Account Executive at GoCardless, shares how important this has been for him:
+Joshua Lord, Senior AE at Airtable, shared how important this has been for him:

 Physical activity releases endorphins, which naturally improve mood and concentration.